monty1289/web-2022/README.md

 ### Heroku deployment

-to get to the heroku app created, paste this link in your browser
+To get to the heroku app that been created, paste this link in your browser
 ```

 ```